This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-1. Melt white chocolate in a double boiler until smooth.
-Set a side to let it cool until just lukewarm.
+• Melt the white chocolate over a double boiler until smooth.
+Remove from heat and let cool until just lukewarm.

-8. Consume immediately or refrigerate in an airtight container for up to 1 week.
+• Store refrigerated in an airtight container for up to 7 days.

 Course: Dessert